 On the Citrix Workspace app menu, click Connection Center.

-The servers that are used are shown and, for each server, the active sessions are listed.
+The servers that are used appear and active sessions are listed.

 Do one of the following:

-- Select a server, and disconnect from it, log off from it, or view properties of it.
+- Select a server, disconnect or log off, or view its properties.

 Previously, the settings menu was available from the Preferences option in the Desktop Viewer.